 Large Land Birds, Pacific Northwest

-Walking out in the forests of the BC Coastal Region You get to see the Large Land Birds.
+Walking out in the forests of the Pacific Northwest you get to see the Large Land Birds.
 The ravens, crows, quails, grouse and pheasants.
 These are the Large Land Birds that live on or visit our coast.